In the right place, conifers (including pine trees) have many uses – but in the wrong place, they can create serious problems.

 Ministry for Primary Industries has been funding wilding conifer control in other parts of the country for a number of years.

-In 2020, the Government announced a $100M to fund regional wilding conifer work and, for the first time, Northland Regional Council received a portion of funding to carry out work here in Northland.
+In 2020, the Government announced a $100M boost to the National Wilding Conifer Control Programme over four years.
+For the first time, Northland Regional Council received funding from this community partnership fund to carry out projects in our region.

-Wilding pine removal is now underway in our region, protecting our natural environments and creating employment for our people.
+Wilding pine removal is now underway in Northland, protecting our natural environments and creating employment for our people.